thomhines/full_site_backup/README.md

 - Batch processing for large sites
 - Resource optimization for Git operations
 - Comprehensive error handling and recovery
+- Support for backing up individual sites or all sites

 ## Files